top of page

 • Knowledge is just a database.

-You could also say, engineering is just technology.
 Having smarter machines is not the problem.
-It is a means to an end.
-The question is – what end?
+It's a means to an end.
+The question is – to what end?

 For humans, informed by knowledge of our past and future desires, agency turns possibilities into present day realities.
-What those realities are depend very much (but not entirely) on one’s intentions.
+What those realities become depend very much (but not entirely) on one’s intentions.

 Agency provides the means to transcend a world defined by a future described as unfolding, controlled by deterministic laws of nature, and stochastic uncertainty to a future that is becoming chosen by the decisions and actions we make.